junxit/us-congress-bills-113/metadata.md

 - 2014-11-20 — Placed on the Union Calendar, Calendar No. 468.
 - 2014-11-20 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-628.
 - 2014-11-20 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-628.
+- 2014-12-02 — Considered under suspension of the rules. (consideration: CR H8246-8254)
+- 2014-12-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4329.
+- 2014-12-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-02 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
+- 2014-12-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8246-8250)
+- 2014-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8246-8250)